marcw/marc.weistroff.net/2012/12/15/why-i-stopped-self-hosting-my-stuffs.rst

 - `Sieve <http://en.wikipedia.org/wiki/Sieve_%28mail_filtering_language%29>`_ is
   great.
 I mean really really GREAT.
 Filtering mail in gmail is a pain.
-  Filtering mail in Sieve is a real pleasure and I will reject any mail provider which doesn't support Sieve.
-Plus, Sieve configurations are exportable.

 - Mail clients all suck.
 Sparrow was an exception.
-I'm sad that they stopped.

 - I'm not nerdy enough to use `Mutt <http://www.mutt.org/>`_.